13 Things You Never Knew Were Invented by Hispanic People

 Mexican chemist Luis Miramontes was only a graduate student when at 25, he was recruited by the Syntex Corporation to work at their labs.
 Although progesterone was used in contraception before 1951, it needed to be injected.
 Miramontes worked out the missing piece of the puzzle to create progestin, a progesterone-like hormone that could be taken orally to prevent ovulation.
 The erectile dysfunction drug, Viagra, on the other hand, was an accidental discovery.

 At the young age of 23, Mexican engineer Guillermo González Camarena patented a system that would allow television to be viewed in color, instead of in black and white.
 He called it the “chromosomic adapter for television equipment.”
 In 1963, he saw his invention succeed with the first color television broadcast.
+These Hispanic women changed the world.

 The artificial heart